Welcome to today's edition of the Rush 24-7 podcast.

 We are elites.

-It's reported by the New York Observer, and uh in in the in the process of blaming me and Lou Dobbs, what Senator McCain has made clear here is that you people, he has the he has a view of of talk radio that is shared by the left and other ignoramuses who don't bother to listen to it uh and who are threatened by it.
+And in the process of blaming me and Lou Dobbs, what Senator McCain has made clear here is that you people, he has a view of talk radio that is shared by the left and other ignoramuses who don't bother to listen to it and who are threatened by it.

-He's got the view that you're a bunch of idiots, you're a bunch of mind-numbed robots, and without me as your Sven Gali telling you what to do and what to think every day, why the emigration bill would sail through.
+He's got the view that you're a bunch of idiots, you're a bunch of mind-numbed robots, and without me as your Sven Gali telling you what to do and what to think every day, why the immigration bill would sail through.

 But there are troublemakers out there like me and Dobbs who are getting in the way by poisoning your mind.

-We will, of course, address uh these comments by Senator McCain during the course of today's excursion into broadcast excellence.
+We will, of course, address these comments by Senator McCain during the course of today's excursion into broadcast excellence.

-Sit tight, all the rest of the program right around the corner.
+Sit tight, all the rest of the program, right around the corner.

 With all due respect to Charlie Gibson, I am America's real anchor man, Rush Limbaugh, the Limbaugh Institute for Advanced Conservative Studies, a program that meets and surpasses all audience expectations on a daily basis.

-And welcome to those of you watching on the Ditto Cam today.
+And welcome to those of you watching on the DittoCam today.

-We're up and running at Rushlinbaugh.com.
+We're up and running at rushlimbaugh.com.

 Email time, dear Rush.